riomus/mesh/BACKLOG.md

 - [x] Use event list display widget for events on device details page
 - [x] Create new page for device events that will show all events from all devices
 - [x] In event list widget - add ability to click on each events and show specific event details page - show all data from the event - including nested ones use nice nested widgets with colors and emojis
-- [ ] For events with location - use flutter_map plugin to show map with pin on the location
+- [x] For device events with location - use flutter_map plugin to show map with pin on the location
 - [ ] Update logging widget to have "full screen" button that will enlarge the log view to full screen
 - [ ] Update event list widget to have "full screen" button that will enlarge the event list view to full screen
 - [ ] Add ability to share logs - dump them to json file and share it